-Most people are very surprised to learn the avocado, also known as alligator pear, actually belongs to the fruit family.
-Avocados are truly an amazing superfood for many reasons and research continually provides us with more and more avocado benefits on a yearly basis.
+Most people are shocked to learn the avocado, also known as alligator pear, actually belongs to the fruit family.
+Avocados are indeed an amazing superfood for many reasons, and research continually provides us with more and more avocado benefits every year.
 However, years of being scared away from fat-containing foods have caused many people and healthcare practitioners to overlook avocado benefits.
 In fact, many healthcare professionals tell their weight-loss clients to stay away from avocados.
-Today — thanks mostly to on-going research concerning the risks of low-fat diet — we understand that avocados offer important, healthy fats in addition to much needed antioxidants, multiple trace minerals and vitamins.
+Today — thanks mostly to on-going research concerning the risks of low-fat diet — we understand that avocados offer important, healthy fats in addition to much-needed antioxidants, multiple trace minerals, and vitamins.

 Avocado Benefits – The Scoop about Avocado

-Here’s the scoop about avocados: The avocado is truly an amazing superfood to add to your daily diet.
+Here’s the scoop about avocados: The avocado is genuinely an amazing superfood to add to your daily diet.
 In fact, there are few, if any, other superfoods that have more essential nutrients than avocado.
-One medium-size avocado has about 215 total calories.
+One medium-sized avocado has about 215 total calories.
 Yes, that’s a boat-load of calories.
-However, because of the healthy fat, fiber and phytochemical content, this superfood should help you lose weight, not gain weight.
+However, because of the healthy fat, fiber, and phytochemical content, this superfood should help you lose weight, not gain weight.

-Even though the recommended very small serving size is about one-fifth of the whole avocado (approx 30 grams), certain studies suggest that most people consume about one-half an avocado at one time (68 grams).
+Even though the recommended minimal serving size is about one-fifth of the whole avocado (approx 30 grams), certain studies suggest that most people consume about one-half an avocado at one time (68 grams).
 According to the USDA, this serving size provides you with approximately:

 - 113 calories